 Since the mental state is grounded on region $A \cup B$, it depends on the state of the subsystem contained in A, but also on the state of the subsystem contained in B. This dependency of the mental state on the physical correlates in these regions, which are spacelike separated, is an essential feature of O-nonlocality.
-The other one is direct observability, as in Observation 2.
+The other one is direct observability, notion assumed to be self-evident here, but detailed in Observation 5.